-This post may contain affiliate links, which means we may earn a small commission if you choose to make a purchase.
+This guide contains affiliate links, which means we may earn a small commission if you choose to make a purchase.

 Are Air Fresheners Bad for You?

 The short answer?
 Air fresheners made with toxic chemicals aren’t exactly the best thing to be inhaling in your home.
-It’s up to every individual person to weigh the risks of anything you bring into your living spaces.
+It’s up to every individual to weigh the risks of anything you bring into your living spaces.

 Toxins in Air Fresheners

-Like many household and personal care products, companies tend to include chemicals in air fresheners that make the manufacturing process easier and are typically less expensive.
-Although these chemicals are more convenient, they’re not exactly ideal for people who then breathe in the chemicals after using the air fresheners in their homes.
+Like many fragranced household and personal care products, companies tend to include chemicals in air fresheners that make the manufacturing process easier and are typically less expensive.
+Although these chemicals are more convenient, they’re not exactly ideal for people who breathe in the chemicals after using the air fresheners in their homes.

 One 2017 study in Building and Environment reported that 20% of the U.S. population has experienced not-so-great health effects from air fresheners.

-What Is Indoor Air Pollution?
+Indoor Air Pollution